-2023 ACHIEVE Award Winner
+2023 ACHIEVE Award Winners

 The ACTEM ACHIEVE Award honors educators who have mastered the art of effectively implementing technology in their classrooms.
 They are known for their ability to stay up-to-date with the latest trends and practices in the field, while also being innovative and creative with their approach.
 They inspire, encourage, and nurture their students, which leads to a positive and engaging classroom environment.
 ACHIEVE Award winners are setting the standard for being a successful educator in the 21st century.
 ACTEM provides ACHIEVE winners with a personal cash award of $2,000 plus an additional $1,000 gift certificate for their school to be spent on technology related purchases.